 Transient or permanent hearing loss has been reported in patients receiving treatment with itraconazole.
-Several of Interactions, CONTRAINDICATIONS: Drug Interactions and PRECAUTIONS: Drug Interactions).
+Several of these reports included concurrent administration of quinidine which is contraindicated (See BOXED WARNING: Drug Interactions, CONTRAINDICATIONS: Drug Interactions and PRECAUTIONS: Drug Interactions).
 The hearing loss usually resolves when treatment is stopped, but can persist in some patients.

-Information for Patients
+Information for Patients:

 - The topical effects of mucosal exposure may be different between the itraconazole capsules and oral solution.
 Only the oral solution has been demonstrated effective for oral and/or esophageal candidiasis.
-Itraconazole capsules should not be used interchangeably with itraconazole oral solution.
-Instruct patients to take itraconazole capsules with a full meal.
-Itraconazole capsules must be swallowed whole. • Instruct patients about the signs and symptoms of congestive heart failure, and if these signs or symptoms occur - during itraconazole administration, they should discontinue itraconazole and contact their healthcare provider Instruct patients to stop itraconazole treatment immediately and contact their healthcare provider if any signs and symptoms suggestive of liver dysfunction develop.
-Such signs and symptoms may include unusual fatigue, - anorexia, nausea and/or vomiting, jaundice, dark urine, or pale stools.
-Instruct patients to contact their physician before taking any concomitant medications with itraconazole to ensure there are no potential drug interactions - Instruct patients that hearing loss can occur with the use of itraconazole.
+Itraconazole capsules should not be used interchangeably with itraconazole oral solution. - Instruct patients to take itraconazole capsules with a full meal.
+Itraconazole capsules must be swallowed whole. - Instruct patients about the signs and symptoms of congestive heart failure, and if these signs or symptoms occur during itraconazole administration, they should discontinue itraconazole and contact their healthcare provider immediately. - Instruct patients to stop itraconazole treatment immediately and contact their healthcare provider if any signs and symptoms suggestive of liver dysfunction develop.
+Such signs and symptoms may include unusual fatigue, anorexia, nausea and/or vomiting, jaundice, dark urine, or pale stools. - Instruct patients to contact their physician before taking any concomitant medications with itraconazole to ensure there are no potential drug interactions. - Instruct patients that hearing loss can occur with the use of itraconazole.
 The hearing loss usually resolves when treatment is stopped, but can persist in some patients.
 Advise patients to discontinue therapy and inform their physicians if any hearing loss symptoms occur. - Instruct patients that dizziness or blurred/double vision can sometimes occur with itraconazole.
-Advise patients that if they experience these events, they should not drive or use machines Drug Interactions:
+Advise patients that if they experience these events, they should not drive or use machines.

+Drug Interactions:

-Effect of Itraconazole Capsules on Other Drugs Itraconazole and its major metabolite, hydroxy-itraconazole, are potent CYP3A4 inhibitors.
+Effect of Itraconazole Capsules on Other Drugs

+Itraconazole and its major metabolite, hydroxy-itraconazole, are potent CYP3A4 inhibitors.
 Itraconazole is an inhibitor of the drug transporters P-glycoprotein and breast cancer resistance protein (BCRP).
 Consequently, itraconazole has the potential to interact with many concomitant drugs resulting in either increased or sometimes decreased concentrations of the concomitant drugs.
-Increased concentrations may increase the risk of adverse reactions associated with the mitant drug which can be severe or life-threatening in some cases (e.g., QT prolongation, Torsade de Pointes, respiratory depression, hepatic adverse reactions, hypersensitivity reactions, myelosuppression, hypotension, seizures, ema, atrial fibrillation, bradycardia, priapism).
+Increased concentrations may increase the risk of adverse reactions associated with the concomitant drug which can be severe or life-threatening in some cases (e.g., QT prolongation, Torsade de Pointes, respiratory depression, hepatic adverse reactions, hypersensitivity reactions, myelosuppression, hypotension, seizures, angioedema, atrial fibrillation, bradycardia, priapism).
 Reduced concentrations of concomitant drugs may reduce their efficacy.
-Table 1 lists examples of drugs that may have their concentrations affected by itraconazole, but it is not a Refer to the approved product labeling to become familiar with the interaction pathways, risk potential, and specific actions to be taken with regards to each concomitant drug prior to initiating therapy with itraconazole Although many of the clinical drug interactions in Table 1 are based on information with a similar azole antifungal,
+Table 1 lists examples of drugs that may have their concentrations affected by itraconazole, but is not a comprehensive list.

+Refer to the approved product labeling to become familiar with the interaction pathways, risk potential, and specific actions to be taken with regards to each concomitant drug prior to initiating therapy with itraconazole.

+Although many of the clinical drug interactions in Table 1 are based on information with a similar azole antifungal, ketoconazole, these interactions are expected to occur with itraconazole.